openPMD/openPMD-standard/EXT_BeamPhysics.md

   - Possible values:
     - -1: Upstream end of element outside of the upstream fringe edge.
     - 0: Inside the element.
-    - 1: Downstream end of the element outside outside the downstream fringe edge.
+    - 1: Downstream end of the element outside the downstream fringe edge.

 - `referenceMomentum`
   - Type: Optional *(float)*